-Super Mario 3D World is worth buying a Wii U for.
-Period.
-End of story.
+Super Mario 3D World is worth buying a Wii U for, all on its own.
 It’s a superlative platformer and might be the best Mario game to date.